-In accordance with Section 14 of the Act, a Member shall be appointed for a term of up to four years at the discretion of the appointing municipal council; such term beginning at the first meeting of the Authority following his or her appointment and ending immediately before the first meeting of the Authority following the appointment of his or her replacement.
-The Secretary-Treasurer shall notify the appropriate municipality in advance of the expiration date of any Member's term, unless notified by the municipality of the Member's reappointment or the appointment of his or her replacement.
+In accordance with Section 14 of the Act, a Member shall be appointed for a term of up to four years at the discretion of the appointing municipal council; such term beginning at the first meeting of the Authority following their appointment and ending immediately before the first meeting of the Authority following the appointment of their replacement.
+The Secretary-Treasurer shall notify the appropriate municipality in advance of the expiration date of any Member's term, unless notified by the municipality of the Member's reappointment or the appointment of their replacement.
 A Member is eligible for reappointment.
 A Member can be replaced by a Participating Municipality at the municipality's discretion prior to the end of their term.
+The Minister will define the term for the Member they appoint as a representative of the agricultural sector.